TjMott/TjMott.Writer/README.md

 # PLATFORM

 This application runs on .NET 5.0 with a WPF GUI.
 It requires Visual Studio 2019 (Community Edition is fine) to compile.
+Only Windows is supported, though check the Avalonia branch to see progress on cross-platform support.

 # Basic Tutorial